 How can you stay motivated when trying to lose weight with roller skating?
 Here are some tips:

 1. Focus on how great you’ll feel.
-So many people never lose weight because they get discouraged and aren’t able to see the long-term benefits of losing weight.
-Visualizing how good you’ll feel after losing weight keeps you motivated to stay on track.
+So many people never lose weight because they get discouraged and can’t see the long-term benefits of losing weight.
+Visualizing how good you’ll feel after losing weight motivates you to stay on track.